 o Review the UCEAP budget on your program page, get an estimate or talk with a Financial Aid Officer about how your financial aid may be applied to your program.

-o Obtain a valid passport that will be valid through the duration required by UCEAP.
+o Obtain a valid passport that will be valid for the duration required by UCEAP.
 Your UCEAP application will state how long your passport must be valid after the end date of the program.

 o Add the application deadline to your calendar.